-Heritage and maritime history merge with glorious parks and gardens, plus providing some of the best pubs and food options in London.
+Heritage and maritime history merge with glorious parks and gardens in Greenwich – plus providing some of the best riverside pubs in London can be found in Greenwich.

 Situated on the banks of the Thames, Greenwich is a cute and charming London borough that is often (but not always) quieter than the main tourist sites in the capital.

 Top things to do in Greenwich, London

-1. Greenwich market
+1. Greenwich Market

 Greenwich market has it all and is one of the most historic markets in the country.
 It first opened over 200 years ago in 1737 and moved to its current location in the 1800s.

-The arts and crafts markets take place on Mondays, Wednesdays, Fridays and the weekends, with the antiques and collectables market taking place on Tuesday, Thursday and Fridays – (good) food is always available.
+At Greenwich Market, the arts and crafts markets take place on Mondays, Wednesdays, Fridays and the weekends, with the antiques and collectables market taking place on Tuesday, Thursday and Fridays – (good) food is always available.
 Head here early if you want to beat the crowds.